-Every country has its slang – those silly little words and phrases that make absolutely no sense to outsiders.
+Every country has its slang, those silly little words and phrases that make absolutely no sense to outsiders.
 New Zealand is no exception.
 Here’s a list of ten silly things that Kiwis say – things I hastily had to make sense of when we emigrated from England.
-You might find this stuff useful to know if you’re planning a holiday in New Zealand:
+You might find this stuff useful to know if you’re planning to hire a campervan in New Zealand:

 1) Sweet as